rapid7/metasploit-framework/documentation/modules/post/osx/gather/vnc_password_osx.md

-This module show Apple VNC Password from Mac OS X High Sierra.
+This module shows Apple VNC Password from Mac OS X High Sierra.

+The password can be set by visiting:
+System Preferences > Sharing > Screen Sharing > Computer Settings

 ## Vulnerable Application